Everything you need to know to get started on your bike!

 As a form of transport the bike is hard to beat.
 It's non-polluting, human powered, takes up little space and is often the quickest form of transport for journeys of less than 5km, especially around towns and cities.

 There are many different bike options depending on your requirements.
 Bikes with a range of gears make cycling easier on undulating and hilly terrain, while bikes with narrow tyres can be more efficient.
-The Ministry of Health has great information on how to choose and care for your bike, keeping your bike in safe working order and lots more.
+The Ministry of Health (external link) has great information on how to choose and care for your bike, keeping your bike in safe working order and lots more.